Axway/open-banking-docs/content/en/docs/Overview/solution.md

 Our Consent Management solution is delivered using the [Cloudentity Open Banking Kit](https://cloudentity.com/open-banking/).
 This provides:

-* The means to couple consent with the authentication, authorization, and access control to ensure that Third-Party Applications can access only the information to which they are entitled, and nothing more.
+* The means to couple consent with the authentication, authorization, and access control to ensure that Data Recipient Applications can access only the information to which they are entitled, and nothing more.
 * An overview for your customers that allows them to browse and revoke consents for Data Recipient Applications.
 * An administration view for your organization that allows you to search and manage your customers' consents.